martonmoro/lox-interpreter-rs/README.md

 ## Acknowledgements

-This project is based on Bob Nystrom's excellent book ["Crafting Interpreters"](https://craftinginterpreters.com/), which provides a clear and thorough explanation of interpreter implementation.
+This project is based on Robert Nystrom's excellent book ["Crafting Interpreters"](https://craftinginterpreters.com/), which provides a clear and thorough explanation of interpreter implementation.
 The original Java code has been thoughtfully adapted to idiomatic Rust.

 ## License